Chasing Moving Targets with Online Self-Play Reinforcement Learning for Safer Language Models

-$\smash{R_{A, \text{revision}}}$ \textit{(Revision Faithfulness Sub-Reward)}: This sub-reward encourages the attacker to revise the seed prompt while preserving its original intent---harmful or benign.
-The attacker receives a reward of $+r_{\text{revision}}$ if the revised prompt's classification matches that of the seed (i.e., both are harmful or both are benign), and a penalty of $-r_{\text{revision}}$ if they differ.
-This mechanism ensures the defender is exposed to a balanced mix of adversarial prompts, helping reduce over-refusal tendencies.
+$\smash{R_{A, \text{revision}}}$ \textit{(Revision Faithfulness Sub-Reward)}: This sub-reward encourages the attacker to preserve the seed's original intent---harmful or benign---when revising.
+The attacker receives $+r_{\text{revision}}$ if the revised prompt's classification matches the seed's, and $-r_{\text{revision}}$ otherwise.
+This ensures the defender sees a balanced mix of prompts, reducing over-refusal.

 \textbf{Final rewards.} For the attacker: $R_A =$ $\smash{R_{A, \text{res\_harm}}}$ $+$ $\smash{R_{A, \text{res\_refusal}}}$ $+$ $\smash{R_{A, \text{format}}}$ $+$ $\smash{R_{A, \text{revision}}}$.
 For the defender: $R_D =$ $\smash{R_{D, \text{res\_harm}}}$ $+$ $\smash{R_{D, \text{res\_refusal}}}$ $+$ $\smash{R_{D, \text{format}}}$.